 Lisa Peterson

 Launch

-We had approval to launch an infinite scroll and introduce an intermediary initial interaction, allowing the user to bypass the landing page.
+We had approval to launch an infinite scroll and introduce an intermediary interaction 'full-size image', which allowed the user to bypass the landing page.

+Lisa Peterson